-It is bad enough to suffer through backed up drains and clogged sinks.
+It is bad enough to suffer through backed-up drains and clogged sinks.
 The good news is that the plumber knows that you have suffered enough.
 Now you can have your sewer line repaired without the messiness and the long waiting times that were endured by people of yore.

-All this is possible thanks to trenchless pipe lining.
+All this is possible thanks to trenchless pipelining.

-What is trenchless pipe lining?
+What is a trenchless pipe lining?

 It is the more modern, less messy alternative to traditional sewer line repair.
 Trenchless pipe lining is a method used to repair sewer pipes without digging them up.
 Here is how a plumber does it:

 First, the plumber uses a video scope to assess the extent of damage to the pipe.
 The plumber does this by snaking the scope into the pipe via the nearest drain.
 After the plumber pinpoints the damage, they access the broken pipe from the shallowest point.
 Usually, the shallowest point of a pipe system is found near the building.

 From this shallow point, the plumber clears the drain with a hydro jet.
 They will use a plumbing snake to remove any leftover debris.
 Next, the plumber takes the measurements of the broken pipe and uses them to cut the required length of the lining.

 The plumber then inserts the lining into the pipe.
 They do this in one of two ways:

 - The plumber could attach the lining to a steel cable, run the cable to the other end of the pipe, and then use the cable to pull the lining through the pipe

 - The plumber may load the lining into an air tank with a barrel and use the tank’s air pressure to shoot the lining into the pipe